 - When serving, garnish the rice with the sautéed barberry.

 - You may also garnish with saffron rice (as pictured).
-To make the saffron rice garnish, combine 1/2 cup cooked rice and mix it with 2 Tbsp. brewed saffron.
+To make the saffron rice garnish, mix 1/2 cup cooked rice with 2 Tbsp. brewed saffron.

 - Enjoy!
 Noosh-e-Jan!